 Great graphic design software can be way too expensive whether you are an amateur designer or a professional.
-The good news is that there exists software for graphic design that can be used to get the job done.
+The good news is that software for graphic design can be used to get the job done.
 Are you wondering what are the best ones?
 Keep reading, you will be impressed.

 Adobe Illustrator, as we all know, has reached a tipping point in vector graphics editing and design.
 Nonetheless, a variety of graphic design platforms have developed features that serve specific purposes.

 This blog post compares and contrasts the three best free online graphic design resources based on their consistency.

 - Design Wizard

 Launched in 2013, Canva is an online design and publishing tool with a mission to empower everyone in the world to design anything and publish anywhere.
 It includes Infographics, displays, animated graphics, reports, posters, educational material, business cards, blogs, newsletters, and more.